-- I love puns!
+I love puns!

   - I won the Best Female Performance award at the provincial high school drama competition....way back when.
 I played a pregnant woman abandoned on the Prairies during the settlement of Western Canada.

   - I was a founding member of the Pile o'Bones Roller Derby League.

   - I have been IDDM (Type 1 diabetic) since I was six years old.

-- I live on an 80-acre farm with my husband and daughter, our dog and cat, and lots of prairie wildlife, wind and wide open skies.
+  - I lived on an 80-acre farm with my husband and daughter, our dog and cat, and lots of prairie wildlife, wind and wide open skies for 12 years.

   - I think cheese may be the single greatest invention of all time.